-Maximum Contaminant Level (MCL) - The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+- Maximum Contaminant Level (MCL) The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as

+feasible using the best available treatment technology.

-Maximum Contaminant Level Goal (MCLG) - The level of a contaminant in drinking water below which there is no known or expected risk to health.
+- Maximum Contaminant Level Goal (MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.

 MCLGs allow for a margin of safety.

-ppb - parts per billion.
+- ug/L micrograms per liter or parts per billion (ppb).

-ppm - parts per million.
+- ppm parts per million.

-pCi/L - picocuries per liter.
+- pCi/L picocuries per liter

-$\rm N/A$ - Not applicable.
+- N/A Not applicable

-ND - Not detected.
+- ND Not detected

-RAA - Running Annual Average.
+- RAA Running Annual Average.

-LRAA - Locational Running Annual Average.
+- LRAA Locational Running Annual Average

-Treatment Technique (TT) - A required process intended to reduce the level of a contaminant in drinking water.
+- Treatment Technique (TT) A required process intended to reduce the level of a contaminant in drinking water.

-Action Level (AL) - The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
-Maximum Residual Disinfectant Level Goal (MRDLG) - The level of a drinking water disinfectant below which there is no known or expected risk to health.
+- Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

+- Maximum Residual Disinfectant Level Goal (MRDLG) The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-Maximum Residual Disinfectant Level (MRDL) - The highest level of a disinfectant allowed in drinking water.
+- Maximum Residual Disinfectant Level (MRDL) The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-SGL - Single Sample Result
+- SGL Single Sample Result

-TCR - Total Coliform Rule
+- RTC Revised Total Coliform Rule

+- NTU Nephelometric Turbidity Units